Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 To install and configure an Active Directory Domain Controller on Windows Server 2022 and confirm or verify the successful installation.

 ---
+## 📑 Objectives
+- To understand the role and importance of Active Directory in a network environment.
+- To install Active Directory Domain Services (AD DS) on Windows Server 2022.
+- To configure essential settings such as Domain name, NetBIOS, and Directory Services Restore Mode (DSRM) passwords.
+- To verify the successful installation of the Domain Controller using Windows PowerShell commands.

+---

 ## 🧪 Usage
 This repository is suitable for: